mahmoodlab/HEST/README.md

 # Download/Query HEST-1k

-To download/query HEST-1k, follow instructions on the [Hugging Face page](https://huggingface.co/datasets/MahmoodLab/hest).
+To download/query HEST-1k, follow the instructions on the [Hugging Face page](https://huggingface.co/datasets/MahmoodLab/hest).
 The data will be in open access soon!

 You can then simply load the dataset as a `List[HESTData]`
 ```python